pal03377/master-thesis/thesis.typ

   Athena // subject
   will incorporate // action
-  a newly developed programming assessment module called ThemisML. // object ThemisML, being a new module, should not interfere with the functionality of the existing assessment modules in Athena. // constraint of action
+  a newly developed programming assessment module called ThemisML. // object ThemisML should not interfere with the functionality of other assessment modules in Athena. // constraint of action ] <frIncludeNewProgrammingAssessmentModule>
-] <frIncludeNewProgrammingAssessmentModule>
 #fr[
   *Feedback Suggestions by ThemisML*